A range of supporting documents and evidence inform and supplement the Local Plan for the Broads.

 The Consultation Statement and Adoption Statement can be found in the links below.

-Annual Monitoring Reports provide an assessment of the previous year's progress in preparing and implementing the Local Development Framework for the Broads.
+Annual Monitoring Reports (AMRs) provide an assessment of the previous year's progress in preparing and implementing the Local Development Framework for the Broads.

 We are in the process of reviewing the adopted policies and looking into issues which could be addressed through planning policy.
 The Local Development Scheme sets out the timeline for this work.